MetalBlockchain/metal-docs/docs/dapps/launch-your-ethereum-dapp.md

 ## Gotchas and Things to Look out For

-Avalanche Platform's C-Chain is EVM-compatible, but it is not identical.
+The Metal Blockchain's C-Chain is EVM-compatible, but it is not identical.
 There are some differences you need to be aware of, otherwise, you may create subtle bugs or inconsistencies in how your dapps behave.

 Here are the main differences you should be aware of.

 ### Measuring Time

-Avalanche does not use the same mechanism to measure time as Ethereum which uses consistent block times.
-Instead, Avalanche supports asynchronous block issuance, block production targets a rate of every 2 seconds.
+Metal Blockchain does not use the same mechanism to measure time as Ethereum which uses consistent block times.
+Instead, Metal Blockchain supports asynchronous block issuance, block production targets a rate of every 2 seconds.
 If there is sufficient demand, a block can be produced earlier.
 If there is no demand, a block will not be produced until there are transactions for the network to process.

 Because of that, you should not measure the passage of time by the number of blocks that are produced.
 The results will not be accurate, and your contract may be manipulated by third parties.